Improved decision making with similarity based machine learning: Applications in chemistry: Discussion

-We believe that for certain decision problems the paradigm of 'the bigger the data the better' is not optimal, and that tailored, query specific SML models reach predictive power already for training set sizes that are orders of magnitude smaller than for conventional RML models.
-Such applications are not limited to chemistry, but are also relevant to other domains including computer aided civil and infrastructure engineering, aerospace engineering or real estate.
-More generally, we expect SML to be advantageous for any problem with a) prior knowledge of and access to meaningful features in query pool (to easily calculate similarity), b) few queries of interest with labels that are hard to obtain c) labels for similar candidates in pool that are less difficult to obtain.
-Moreover, the implicitly defined domain of applicability of the model provides an indication for the reliability of a machine learning model for unseen queries and inherently limits the usefulness outside of this domain (extrapolation).
-Future work will address automated experimental design, deriving ready made models in quantum chemistry or multilevel learning, improving similarity measurements, as well as exploring fast and approximate neighbour searches (cf.~turbo similarity fusion).\cite{Fabregat2022, Gardiner2009, MirandaQuintana2021-1, MirandaQuintana2021-2}
+We believe that for certain decision problems in chemistry the paradigm of 'the bigger the data the better' is not optimal, and that tailored, query specific SML models reach predictive power already for training set sizes that are orders of magnitude smaller than for conventional RML models.
+More generally, we expect SML to be advantageous for any problem with a) prior knowledge of and access to molecular features in query pool (to easily calculate similarity), b) few queries of interest with labels that are expensive to measure (e.g. long computation times or high costs) c) labels for similar candidates in pool that are less difficult to obtain.
+Moreover, the implicitly defined domain of applicability of the model provides an indication for the reliability of a machine learning model for unseen queries and inherently limits the usefulness outside of this domain (extrapolation\cite{extrapol_ml}).
+Potential applications beyond chemistry could include predictive maintenance tasks in computer aided infrastructure\cite{materialsdegrad} or aerospace engineering\cite{aviation1, aviation2}.
+Future work will address, automated experimental design, deriving ready made models in quantum chemistry or multilevel learning, improving similarity measurements, as well as exploring fast and approximate neighbour searches (cf.~turbo similarity fusion)\cite{Fabregat2022, Gardiner2009, MirandaQuintana2021-1, MirandaQuintana2021-2}.